kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 disable the other ones.

-Check also "[distributed]" section, where you can set database, path for samples, and few more values
+Check also "[distributed]" section, where you can set database, path for samples, and few more values.

-Activate "[compression]" to compress dump by "process.py" and save time with retrieve
+*Do not* use sqlite3!
+Use PostgreSQL database for performance and thread safe.

 Register CAPE nodes
 ---------------------